lateplate/lateplate.github.io/_posts/2014-08-12-the-snowball-effect-of-minimizing.md

 ---
 layout: post
-title: The Snowball Effect of Minimizing
+title: The snowball effect of minimizing
 ---
 Over the last year or so, I've been able to minimize my physical clutter down to a level I'm pretty happy with (mental clutter is a topic for another time).